 Negative recommendations for promotion at the Vice President level may be appealed.
-Appeal requests should be submitted in writing by the candidate to the next level of review, with an informational copy to the appropriate Dean, within seven days after notification by letter of the negative recommendation.
-The candidate's appeal request should include a detailed explanation of the relevant circumstances and/or reasons justifying the appeal.
+Appeal requests should be submitted in writing by the candidate to the Senior Vice President for Academic Affairs and Provost, with an informational copy to the appropriate Dean, within seven days after notification by letter of the negative recommendation.
+The candidate's appeal request should include a detailed explanation of the relevant circumstances and/or reasons justifying the appeal, consistent with the grounds listed below.
 This letter of request is the only new information allowed in the Appeals Process.

-Appeals may be based either on significant inaccuracies in the record of accomplishment by the candidate as submitted in the dossier or on significant procedural irregularities, either in periodic review and advisement of the candidate or in the process of promotion review, as detailed in this document.
+Appeals may be based either on (1) significant inaccuracies in the record of accomplishment by the candidate as submitted in the dossier or (2) significant procedural irregularities, either in periodic review and advisement of the candidate or in the process of promotion review, as detailed in this document.

-For promotion to Senior or Principal Lecturer, the appeal will be submitted to a separate committee appointed by the President and composed of faculty at or above the rank sought by the candidate (see Section 3, Ranks of Eligible Voting Faculty), who will then make a reappraisal of the candidate's record.
+For promotion to Senior or Principal Lecturer, the appeal will be submitted to a separate committee appointed by the President and composed of faculty at or above the rank sought by the candidate (see Section 3, Ranks of Eligible Voting Faculty), who will make its best judgment as to the existence of material failures, inaccuracies, or procedural irregularities; whether or not these failures, inaccuracies or irregularities significantly impaired an appropriate review of the candidate's qualifications for promotion.
 The committee's recommendation will be submitted to the responsible administrator at the appeal level.
 The President will consider the appeal committee's recommendation before making a final decision.

-Appendix A. Dossier for Promotion of Lecturers and Senior Lecturers
+Appendix A. Dossier for Promotion-or Reappointment of Lecturers and Senior Lecturers